Vicfred/monoidalgebraicgeometry/README.md

-# Algebraic Geometry of Monoids.
+# Algebraic Geometry of Monoids

-## The algebraic geometry of monoids.
+## The algebraic geometry of monoids

 ## 1 Introduction